-The Takitimu North Link project is part of the Government’s New Zealand Upgrade Programme, which is a $6.8 billion investment to get our cities moving, to save lives and boost productivity in growth areas.
+Through the Government’s New Zealand Upgrade Programme (NZUP), funding has been provided for Stage One Tauranga to Te Puna.
+NZUP is an $8.7 billion investment to get our cities moving, to save lives and boost productivity in growth areas.